 Other contributors to the Kiawah economy include the Sanctuary, which offers 255 deluxe guest rooms, a spa, meeting facilities, and fine dining, and the Andell Inn, a 100-room boutique hotel in Freshfields Village.
-Kiawah is recognized internationally for its world-class golf courses.
-The Resort sponsored several golf championships, including the 1991 Ryder Cup and the 2012 and 2021 PGA Championship.
-The Island is also one of the top tennis communities in South Carolina, offering a diverse range of racquet sports led by nationally known experts.
-These events impact the economy and showcase Kiawah as a highly desirable place to live and visit.
-The continued demand for new construction and escalating housing prices on the Island provides another indicator of the desirability of living on Kiawah Island.
-Last year the Island reached a new milestone in its real estate history topping \$1 billion in sales volume.
+Kiawah is recognized internationally for its seven world-class golf courses, including the famous Ocean Course which has hosted several major golf tournaments, including the 1991 Ryder Cup and the 2012 and 2021 PGA Championship.
+Kiawah Island is also one of the top tennis communities in South Carolina, offering a diverse range of racquet sports led by nationally known experts.